 I am currently a consultant musculoskeletal radiologist working at the Royal Liverpool and Broadgreen University Hospital.

-I undertook radiology training at the Norwich Radiology Academy from 2007 to 2012.
+I undertook radiology training at the Imaging Academy from 2007 to 2012.

 I had identified radiology early in my career and was thrilled once I had secured a training number at the academy.
 The first year was incredibly structured and intense with not only physics to contend with but also covering the major radiology disciplines.
 At times the first year felt like being back at med school, especially after working as part of a busy clinical team.
 Actually we were being effectively taught through lectures, structured tutorials, demonstrations and hands-on practice the fundamentals of radiology laying a solid foundation for future practice.
 Subsequent general training years focussed on spending time in and gaining exposure to the sub-specialities.
 Not only did this expose me to a range of cases but working consistently as part of a sub-speciality groups made me aware of the importance in establishing rapport with referring specialities and delivering an efficient radiology service.